 Inclusive Teaching Toward Justice (ITTJ) – Program Overview

-This three-part workshop series is a professional development opportunity aimed at preparing instructors to effectively teach UWM’s diverse student body.
+Co-sponsored by CETL and the Division of Diversity, Equity, and Inclusion (DEI), this three-part workshop series is a professional development opportunity aimed at preparing instructors to effectively teach UWM’s diverse student body.
 Instructors will learn principles and practices of inclusive course design, classroom facilitation, and assessment of student learning.